thepalelotus/thedreamless.github.io/_posts/2020-12-18-slack-space.md

-# Slack Space
+# What is Slack Space?

-File Slack, also called ‘slack space’, is the leftover space on a drive  where a file is stored.
-This space remains empty or left over because  each cluster on a disk has a storage threshold and files are random  sizes.
+File Slack, also called 'slack space', is the leftover space on a drive where a file is stored.
+This space remains empty or left over because each cluster on a disk has a storage threshold and files are of varying sizes.
 Therefore, the files only fill a part of the hard drive portion.

 ## How to Utilize File Slack